nicklafferty/craftycody/content/crafts/diy-rustic-wall-sconce.md

 Spray a few coats of poly to protect the wood.

 The last step is to add the hangers.
 Those tooth hangers have the TINIEST nails to attach them.
 Use a pair of needlenose pliers to hold the nail in lieu of your fingers and they'll go in much faster.

+Now go hang it up and put a plant on it!